ADMISSIONS FOR M.S. IN BIOMEDICAL SCIENCES

 1. Admission to the master's program in Biomedical Sciences is competitive, and meeting the minimum academic requirements does not guarantee admission to the program.
 Following a review of the application materials, candidates will be chosen for an interview at the University. ln those situations where a personal interview is not possible, arrangements can be made for an interview via internet or telephone.

 2. Applicants will be notified in writing by the graduate program coordinator regarding the results of their admission status.
 Those who are accepted into the program are allowed to register for the upcoming semester.

-You may contact Dr. Robert Pinner at email@example.com if you have any additional questions.
+You may contact Dr. Brian Adams at firstname.lastname@example.org if you have any additional questions.